paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 #### Set Up Basic Authentication
-You are able to provide basic authentication credentials via an `htpasswd` type service binding specifying the contents of a `.htpasswd` file.
+You are able to provide basic authentication credentials via an `htpasswd` type [service bindings][service-binding] specifying the contents of a `.htpasswd` file.
 The service binding should have the following directory structure.

 ```plain
 binding